s0ar3/be/README.md

-# be
-Checker for tool existence and then displays the package that contains it.
+# toBE -> Checker for tool existence and then displays the package that contains it.